challenai/algorithm/LOG.md

 - 067 ok/0 debug for 10 sec
 - 069 ok/0 debug for 30 sec, deserve redo.
 - 070 ok/0 no debug. dont do it again, waste time, sososososossoso easy...
+- 071 ok/0 debug for 10 sec
+- 073 ok/1 no debug, But i dont catch up the idea to handle in 10 min.